-When Haiti’s slaves of African origin revolted against French colonial control in the 19th century, the country made history as the world’s first black-led republic.
+When Haiti’s enslaved people of African origin revolted against French colonial control in the 19th century, the country made history as the world’s first black-led republic.
 But disasters—both natural and man-made—have plagued the country.
 After many decades of dictatorship, foreign military occupations and invasions, political instability, violence and environmental degradation, Haiti is now the most impoverished country in the Western Hemisphere and one of the most unequal countries in the world.

 Then, in 2010, a 7.0 magnitude earthquake shook Haiti.
 It killed more than 200,000 people and devastated the capital city of Port-au-Prince.
 Haiti’s troubles suddenly drew unprecedented international attention.